Why Bedtime Is So Hard-and How To Make Bedtime Easier

 - Medium arousal: Rhythm, deep pressure, predictable patterns

 - Low arousal: Emotional closeness, quiet rituals, safety cues.
-The ABCs of Feelings: Sensory Solutions for Every Feeling makes a great bedtime story, it has a calming rhythm and teaches children sensory regulation tools at the same time.
+The ABCs of Feelings: Sensory Solutions for Every Feeling available on Amazon here makes a great bedtime story, it has a calming rhythm and teaches children sensory regulation tools at the same time.

 This isn’t about doing more.
 It’s about doing what works.
 When we meet a child’s nervous system where it is, we stop fighting it.
 Bedtime becomes less about control and more about connection.

-You can learn how to use technology to help with state transitions (between wakefulness and sleep and sleep and wakefulness) here and more strategies to help prevent or respond to bedtime meltdowns here.
+You can learn how to use technology (including calming music for sleep) to help with state transitions (between wakefulness and sleep and sleep and wakefulness) here and more strategies to help prevent or respond to bedtime meltdowns here.

 To make this easier, I created a Bedtime Support Plan For Sensory Seeking Children.
 It’s a printable guide that helps you choose activities that match your child’s current state and gently support them toward rest.